Mlaiel/iacherie/templates/frontend/README.md

 ## 🚀 Overview

-The Ainflue Frontend Templates collection provides 150+ production-ready, enterprise-grade components and templates designed specifically for modern web applications with Creator Economy features.
+The IA Chérie Frontend Templates collection provides 150+ production-ready, enterprise-grade components and templates designed specifically for modern web applications with Creator Economy features.
 Built with TypeScript, React, Vue, Angular, and more.

 ## 🏗️ Architecture